 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company does not have any significant interest rate risk.
+The Company's loan payable has a fixed rate of interest and does not have any significant interest rate risk.